taylorely/taylorely.github.io/_pages/CV.md

 University of Hawaiʻi at Mānoa\
 PhD Candidate in Zoology\
-Started August 2019, current GPA: 4.0\
+Expected January 2027, current GPA: 4.0\
-Advisor: Dr. Peter Marko
+Thesis: *Connectivity of Marine Communities in the North Central Pacific*, Advisor: Dr. Peter Marko

 University of California, Los Angeles\
 Bachelors of Science in Marine Biology\